ludwig-ai/ludwig/mkdocs/docs/user_guide.md

 The final result matrix is saved in the HDF5 the name of the original column in the CSV as key, while the mapping from token to integer ID (and its inverse mapping) is saved in the JSON file.

 Each datatype is preprocessed in a different way, using different parameters and different formatters.
-Details on how to set those parameters for each feature type and for each speficific feature will be described in the [Model Definition - Preprocessing](#preprocessing) section.
+Details on how to set those parameters for each feature type and for each specific feature will be described in the [Model Definition - Preprocessing](#preprocessing) section.

 `Binary` features are directly transformed into a binary valued vector of length `n` (where `n` is the size of the dataset) and added to HDF5 with a key that reflects the name of column in the CSV.
 No additional information about them is available in the JSON metadata file.